lthoangg/shopee-crawler/README.md

 # Shopee-crawler

-This is a crawl tool.
+This is a crawling tool.

+High performance.

+Easy to use.
+***
 ## Requirement
 ```env
 python>=3.7